What is molluscum contagiosum?

 When should I call my healthcare provider?

 Call the healthcare provider if you have:

-- Bumps appear on a new area of the body or seem to be spreading rapidly
+- Bumps that appear on a new part of the body or seem to be spreading quickly

 - Fever of 100.4°F (38°C) or higher, or as directed by your healthcare provider